lesamth/PROG6221-PoE-Part1/README.md

 # PROG6221-PoE-Part1
-This is the submissing for the module of programming, PROG6221 PoE Part 1
+This is the submission for the module of programming, PROG6221 PoE Part 1